RELIGIOUS BUT

 done."

-The words of many old hymns are very accurate in their message: "On
+The words of many old hymns are very accurate in

-could not atone; Thou must save and Thou alone."
+demands...All for sin could not atone; Thou must save and Thou alone."

-If a person is depending on
+If a person is depending on anything other

-not born again.
+again.
 The Holy Spirit can open a person's eyes to their need of

-a Savior, just as He did with me--when I was religious but
+a Savior, just as He did with me - when I was religious but

 lost!

-Return to Dominie's
+Return to Dominie's FMS/CFIDS

-FMS/CFIDS Home Page
+Home Page